narfman0/robison-2019-eu-tech-nomad-adventure/_posts/2019-03-10-iceland-arriving.md

 ![Hafnarfjordur water]({{ site.baseurl }}/assets/iceland/hafnarfjordur-water.jpg)

-Reykjavik day, we partook in "if you are feeling depresso, have an espresso!"
+Reykjavik day, the mysterious allure of a sign drew us in.
+They had a riddle etched in timeless text, suggesting intrigue inside: "if you are feeling depresso, have an espresso!"

 ![Downtown Reykjavik]({{ site.baseurl }}/assets/iceland/hafnarfjordur-reykjavik-depresso.jpg)